joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/08/09/world/israel-iran-hamas-gaza-war/iran-says-the-call-for-peace-talks-in-gaza-will-not-change-its-resolve-to-retaliate-against-israel

 **Howie Cohen, Whose Alka-Seltzer Ads Spawned Catchphrases, Dies at 81**\
-`A copywriter, he and a partner in 1972 came up with “Try it, you’ll like it” and “I can’t believe I ate the whole thing.”
+`A copywriter, he and a partner in 1972 came up with “Try it, you’ll like it” and “I can’t believe I ate that whole thing.”
 Soon, sales were, well, fizzing.`\
 https://nytimes.com/2024/08/09/business/media/howie-cohen-dead.html

 **Imane Khelif wins Olympic boxing gold medal, ending trying Games with triumph**\